BeatleJuicePack/Bash/rhNvidiaInstaller/README.md

 7. " # shutdown -r now "
 Note: It is normal for some graphical interfaces to display incorrectly or not at all.
 One such example is during the boot process where text and/or screen resolution may not fit your monitor properly.

+**Notes:
+1. If nouveau fails to blacklist one potential solution exists to manually input the following values into the correct locations.
+     - Create the file, "blacklist.conf", in the directory, "/etc/modprobe.d".
+     - Input the following text on line 1, "blacklist nouveau", then save the file.
+     - Navigate to the directory, "/etc/default", and open the file, "grub", using a text editor.
+     - Input the following text onto the end of line 6, "rd.blacklist=nouveau",  normally this would look like the example "GRUB_CMDLINE_LINUX="rd.lvm... rhgb ... rdblacklist=nouveau"
+     - Once the 2 files have been modified, re-run the nvidiaInstaller.sh script and proceed to the steps listed directly above.

 ## Getting Started